- Before Legal Action is Filed

 - Any other documents that you think will help you convince the judge that you should not be evicted.

-You will need to bring three copies of each paper with you: one for the judge, one for the landlord and one for yourself.
+You will need to bring three copies of each paper with you: one for the judge, one for the landlord, and one for yourself.
 Copies submitted to the judge will not be returned.
-Organize your paperwork prior to arrive to court so that you can easily find what you need when you are in the courtroom.
+Organize your paperwork prior to arriving at the court so that you can easily find what you need when you are in the courtroom.
 You may want to make notes for yourself so that you don't forget to tell the judge something that you think is important.

 Presenting Your Case in Court

-Unlawful Detainer cases at the Carol Miller Justice Center will usually be heard in Dept. 88 which is located on the 3rd floor of the facility.
+Unlawful Detainer cases at the Carol Miller Justice Center will usually be heard in Dept. 88 which is located on the 3rd floor of the court.
+Effective January 3, 2022, parties may in person or remotely via Zoom.
 Try to arrive a few minutes before your case is scheduled to be heard.
-Several cases will be set for the same time period, so you may have to wait your turn.
+Several cases will be set for the same time, so you may have to wait your turn.

 The clerk will take roll to see who is present before the judge comes into the courtroom.
-You will be given an opportunity to meet with a mediator who may help you reach an agreement with the tenant without having to wait for the judge.
+You will be given an opportunity to meet with a mediator who may help you reach an agreement with the landlord without waiting for the judge.

 The judge will usually tell you what the court's decision is at the end of the trial.
 If you do not hear what is said or do not understand something, you may want to ask, "Your Honor, could you explain what you just said?"